Proper actions and decompositions in equivariant K-theory: Structure of actions with only one isotropy type

-In this section we study $G$-equivariant $K$-theory for actions with only one isotropy type.
-The are two easy types of actions with one isotropy type. \begin{enumerate} \item Free actions \item Trivial actions \end{enumerate}
+In this section, we study $G$-equivariant K-theory for actions with only one isotropy type.
+The are two straightforward types of actions with one isotropy type. \begin{enumerate} \item Free actions \item Trivial actions \end{enumerate}

-For free actions of a compact Lie group $G$, we know that the equivariant $K$-theory is the $K$-theory of the quotient:
+For free actions of a compact Lie group $G$, we know that the equivariant K-theory is the K-theory of the quotient:

-For trivial actions, the equivariant $K$-theory is the tensor product of the group ring with the $K$-theory of the space, which can be written as a sum over the irreducible representations of $G$ of the $K$-theory of the space: More generally, the $G$-action on $G/H \times X$, acting only on the first component, has one isotropy type, and the equivariant $K$-theory is:
+In the case of trivial actions, the equivariant K-theory is the tensor product of the group ring with the K-theory of the space, which can be written as a sum over the irreducible representations of $G$ of the K-theory of the space: More generally, the $G$-action on $G/H \times X$, acting only on the first component, has one isotropy type, and the equivariant K-theory is:

 We will prove a decomposition formula for actions with only one isotropy type that generalizes the previous examples.